Preschool or Kindergarten Graduation Party Ideas

 - A graduation foil spray centerpiece is inexpensive and fun.

 - Or for a school party, ask the teachers to work with the kids to create fun centerpieces.
 The kids can choose the theme, and groups can be assigned different areas to decorate.
-One class can make fake flowers for floral bouquets and another class can decorate color placemats.
+One class can make fake flowers for floral bouquets and another class can color placemats.

 - Protect your tables with plastic tablecovers.
 Layer a clear plastic tablecover over top and put pictures and mementos in between.
 Classroom pictures throughout the year, school play and choir programs, and student art are a few things to add.
 The tablecover keeps everything from getting messy!